This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 The Blue Lagoon really is as stunning as you have heard or can imagine.
 Its crystal blue waters almost glow with the sunlight and the glossy smooth water hardly ripples with a wave.
 It is a must-visit for anyone coming to Malta.

 You may not be surprised to find out that these gorgeous attributes have made it an extremely popular destination for tourists, which in turn has made it popular for the tourism industry.

-This is fantastic if you want to chill by one of Malta’s most famous and most beautiful bays but not so good if you want some peace and quiet.
+The Blue Lagoon Malta is a fantastic place to visit if you want to party by one of Malta’s most famous and most beautiful bays but not always so good if you want some peace and quiet.

 But, fear not!
 My zen-loving travellers.
-As I said above, I can show you how to relax with the quiet lapping of the waves as well as having one of the best parties of your life.
+I can show you how to relax with the quiet lapping of the waves OR have an incredible time partying on Comino Island!

 How & When To Get There

 The Blue Lagoon Malta gets very busy very quickly in the high season so do not book a boat a minute later than you can.
-I highly recommend booking one of the Blue Lagoon boat tours because they come with their own sun loungers and the ones at the Blue Lagoon are eye wateringly expensive for the whole day!
+I highly recommend booking tickets for one of the Blue Lagoon boat tours because they come with their own sun loungers and the ones at the Blue Lagoon are eye-wateringly expensive for the whole day!
 1 umbrella and 2 deckchairs can cost as much as €20 on the shore!